jojomi/go-script/README.md

 [Go](https://golang.org)'s advantages like static binding and a huge modern standard library do suggest its usage for little tools that used to be implemented as shell scripts.

-This library is intended as a wrapper for typical tasks shell scripts include and aimed at bringing the LOC size closer to unparalleled bash shortness.
+This library is intended as a wrapper for typical tasks shell scripts include and aimed at bringing the LOC size closer to unparalleled `bash` shortness.

+`go-script` uses several other libraries that enable you to create scripts with a good user feedback and user interface on the command line.

+This library strives for a good test coverage even though it is not always easy for user facing code like this.

 ## Methods

 [![GoDoc](https://godoc.org/github.com/jojomi/go-script?status.svg)](https://godoc.org/github.com/jojomi/go-script) ![Coverage](http://gocover.io/_badge/github.com/jojomi/go-script)

-The methods include helpers for executing external commands, maintaining a working directory, handling files and directories (cp/mv), and evaluating command output (exit code, stdout/stderr).
+The methods include helpers for [executing external commands](process.go) (including [environment variables](environment.go)), maintaining a [working directory](context.go), handling [files and directories](filesystem.go) (cp/mv), and evaluating [command output](process.go) (exit code, stdout/stderr).
+You can use methods for [requesting input](interaction.go) from users, print [progress bars and activity indicators](progress.go), and use helpers for [printing colorful or bold text](print.go).

 ## Usage